RareSkills/icp-for-evm/milestone_2/How-Interfacing-with-the-ICP-Works.md

-# How Interfacing with the ICP Works
+# How Interfacing with ICP Works

 ![How Ineteracting with ICP works.jpg](How%20Interfacing%20with%20the%20ICP%20Works/How_Ineteracting_with_ICP_works.jpg)